Posted by Pete Albano - January 23, 2011 | Updated October 8, 2011 | November 21, 2012 | December 9, 2012 | August 18, 2015

 Karate Kid delivers the coup de grace

-With that the people all hail Princess Projectra as Queen of Orando:
+With that, the people all hail Princess Projectra as Queen of Orando:

 Princess Projectra being hailed as Queen

 Now let's consider that for a moment.
 When Projectra and Karate Kid lost the traditional trial by combat, Pharoxx was loudly proclaimed as King by the populace.
 Now when Projectra regains her thrown by non-traditional means, with the help of Outsiders, no less, she is still hailed as Queen.
 What gives?
 Medieval rules that's what, in medieval society there is only one rule : If you piss off the ruling power life will be difficult.
 So it doesn't matter who's sitting on the throne, you hail them as ruler and keep your head.
-Sad but true.
+Sad but true and extremely pragmatic.

 Where Is The Green Lantern Corps In The 30th Century?